dorgeln/orbiter/README.md

 You can try all the images build by Orbiter by picking a Dockerfile from [dockerfile](https://github.com/dorgeln/orbiter/tree/main/dockerfiles) directory and add it to your repository and launch it on [binder](https://mybinder.org).
 If you want to have a quick look at how Orbiter builds images go to the [build](https://github.com/dorgeln/orbiter/tree/main/build) dircatory and have a look at the generated Dockerfiles for building the Orbiter images.

+Or have look at the orbiter build images at https://hub.docker.com/repository/docker/dorgeln/orbiter

 ## Builders